Genetic Testing, Preimplantation Genetic Screening (PGS) through IVF

 - Reduces instances of multiple pregnancy by identifying competent embryos prior to transfer to a woman’s uterus.

-The two types of genetic screening
+The two types of preimplantation genetic testing

 Preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS) are similar genetic tests conducted on embryos.
 They each evaluate for different genetic problems.